Rouhis/RecipeGX/README.md

 RecipeGX - Mobile Recipe Sharing Application

-RecipeGX is a mobile application developed by Leo Gong, Eetu Rouhiainen, and Axel Kähkönen as a project at Metropolia university of applied sciences.
+RecipeGX is a mobile web application developed by Leo Gong, Eetu Rouhiainen, and Axel Kähkönen as a project at Metropolia university of applied sciences.
 It is built using Expo and React Native with Magnus UI framework.
 RecipeGX is a recipe sharing application that allows users to share, like, and comment on recipes posted by other users.

 Features